bottkars/bottkars.github.io/_posts/2020-11-25-Protecting-AKS-Workloads-on-Azure.md

 </figure>

 The Deployment will only allow you to select validated Machine Types, and will deploy the the DataDomain for using ATOS (Active Tier on Object Store)

-our [PowerProtect Data Manager Azure Deployment Guide](https://dl.dell.com/content/docu100810_PowerProtect_Data_Manager_19.6_Azure_Deployment_Guide.pdf?language=en_US) takes you to all the details you may want/need to configure.
+I am not going into the Details of Basic PPDM od PPDD Configuration, so Please refer to our [PowerProtect Data Manager Azure Deployment Guide](https://dl.dell.com/content/docu100810_PowerProtect_Data_Manager_19.6_Azure_Deployment_Guide.pdf?language=en_US) takes you to all the details you may want/need to configure.